tvdboom/ATOM/docs_sources/user_guide/feature_engineering.md

 categorical features is not an option since the encoding does not capture the relationship between the different moments in time.
-The [FeatureExtractor][] class creates new features extracting datetime elements (e.g. day, month, year, hour...) from the columns.
+The [FeatureExtractor][] class creates new features extracting datetime elements (e.g., day, month, year, hour...) from the columns.
 It can be accessed from atom through the [feature_extraction][atomclassifier-feature_extraction] method.
-The new features are named equally to the column from which they are extracted, followed by an underscore and the datetime element they create, e.g. `x0_day` for the day element of `x0`.
+The new features are named equally to the column from which they are extracted, followed by an underscore and the datetime element they create, e.g., `x0_day` for the day element of `x0`.

-Note that many time features have a cyclic pattern, e.g. after Sunday comes Monday.
+Note that many time features have a cyclic pattern, e.g., after Sunday comes Monday.
 This means that if we would encode the days of the week from 0 to 6, we would lose that relation.
 A common method used to encode cyclical features is to transform the data into two dimensions using a